steveschr/BMS-for-Sailboat/Readme.md

+## Fully configurable BMS and charge controller with balance for 4S LiFePO4 battery bank.

 # Description & Purpose
-* Fully configurable BMS with balance for 4S LiFePO4 battery bank.

 * Measures and monitors pack and cell voltage as well as current load/charge of battery.
 * Starts and stops charge sources at user defined limits.
 * All settings as well as errors saved to EEPROM.